Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 ├── merge-descriptors@0.0.2
 ...
 ```
 Here is the best part about using NPM in building apps.
-As you can see below `express` packages has quite a number of dependencies and some dependecy packages are outdate.
-Instead of installing each dependecy and doing update, you can just type `npm install` and NPM will take care of this tedious task.
+As you can see below `express` packages has quite a number of dependencies and some dependecy packages are outdates.
 ```node
 1.0.0, required by mod-express@0.0.1
 npm ERR! missing: morgan@~1.0.0, required by mod-express@0.0.1